rottenberry/Proto.js/README.md

 #
 There are two kinds of things: prototypes (factories) and instances (just simple objects).

-Objects are being created without `new` keyword.
+Instances are being created without `new` keyword.

 Every prototype must implement at least one method - `init()`.
 This method is a place where a new instance gets its properties from the prototype or another prototypes.